anmolmalik97/react-with-axios/README.md

-#using axios with react js to send ajax request to server
+Using axios with react js to send ajax request to server